-Each stage of the customer journey has specific goals, needs, and requirements.
+Each stage of the customer decision journey has specific goals, needs, and requirements.
 Again, you need to take a look at your customer profile.
 All the gathered data for each part of the customer journey comes into play here.

 Take a look at the stages defined above and consider the crucial concerns in the three listed stages.
 In order to come up with realistic goals, you need to get direct customer feedback.
 Do not be afraid of using various research methods.

 Ask for opinion through your communication channels, watch videos of users interacting with your store, listen to customer service recordings.
 Even reaching out to your customers via email is an option, in this case.

 Try to figure out how they feel too.
 This way, you will figure out the reasoning behind their decision to shop at your store.
 However, getting to understand your customers’ emotions can be useful for other reasons as well.
 So, do not be afraid to ask what kind of experience customers are seeking when they decide to interact with your brand.

 Take a look at your competition